Towards the Pedagogical Steering of Large Language Models for Tutoring: A Case Study with Modeling Productive Failure

 Our PF Intent Selection graph is represented in Figure~\ref{fig:transition_graph}.
 Each node represents an intent of $\mathcal{I}$.
 Arrows correspond to transitions between intents.
 We initialize start at the `\texttt{Ask for the Next Step}' node and move at each tutoring turn.
 The letters used in the logical conditions on the arrows are codes corresponding to Student State Tracing features (detailed in Figure~\ref{fig:Assessor_prompt} of Appendix \ref{sec:appendixassessor}).
 For the sake of clarity, transitions that can be taken from any intent are represented by arrows with no starting node.

-III.
-The Intent Dependent Steering generates the prompt $p_{n+1}$ for the LLM Tutor conditioned on the selected tutoring intents $\mathbf{i}_{n+1}$.
-This prompt integrates each intent in $\mathbf{i}_{n+1}$ by concatenating intent-dependent prompt additions to the LLM's base prompt.
-We define a one-to-one correspondence between the intents in $\mathcal{I}$ and a prompt addition.
-This correspondence is given in Appendix \ref{sec:appendixpromptgenerator}.
-As depicted in Figure~\ref{fig:main}, the generated prompt $p_{n+1}$ is made of a base prompt template, followed by the grounding information, and the intent-specific prompt addition for each intent in $\mathbf{i}_{n+1}$.
+\textit{III.
+The Intent Dependent Steering} generates the LLM Tutor prompt $p_{n+1}$ conditioned on the selected tutoring intents $\mathbf{i}_{n+1}$.
+We defined a one-to-one correspondence between the intents in $\mathcal{I}$ and short prompt chunks.
+The precise correspondence is given in Appendix \ref{sec:appendixpromptgenerator}. we call prompt additions.
+As depicted in Figure~\ref{fig:main}, the generated prompt $p_{n+1}$ is made of a base prompt template, followed by the grounding information, and an intent-specific prompt addition for each intent in $\mathbf{i}_{n+1}$.